for a Literal Translation

 In Thai, John 3:16 (to a Thai Buddhist) would mean that “God was so attached to this (evil and transitory) world, that he gave his only son, that whoever is credulous enough to trust in him, will not perish, but be doomed to unending existence.”

 These examples serve to show what can happen when there is not equivalence between what the Original says and what the translator knows of the culture and language into which he is translating.

-In the Authorized Version 1 John 3:4 reads: “Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.”
-But this is false, this is misleading, this contradicts Paul at Romans 5:12-14.
+In the Authorized Version, 1 John 3:4 reads: “Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.”
+But this is false, this is misleading, this contradicts Paul in Romans 5:12-14.

 If sin is the transgression of the law: then sin could not be in the world until Moses, then law would be chargeable for putting sin into the world, then sin could be abolished by abrogating law.
 Let us be crystal clear at this point.
 Law does not create sin, it manifests what already exists.
 This makes it mandatory that a version reflect the distinctions in the Original, even though it transcends the translator’s grasp of its truth.
 “Law” and “the Law” are distinctions strictly kept up, for instance, in Romans 2:1-29, and such distinctions should be scrupulously preserved in translation.
 A well-turned English phrase is totally unacceptable if it turns out to be a Greek phrase poorly translated.
 Or does acceptable translation mean altering the rough original into a smooth distortion?
 To have a right to your opinion carries with it the responsibility of seeing that your opinion is right.